I attended the Juvenile Justice Board meeting on September 19,

 Goodwill also has basic training in things most of us take for granted,

-classes on how to properly shake someone’s hand, and how to
+like classes on how to properly shake someone’s hand, and how to

-eye.
+look someone in the eye.
 All of these things help individuals fulfill

-that they receive a fair chance to get their
+their potential, and insure that they receive a fair chance to get their

 lives together.